agiresearch/OpenAGI/README.md

 ![Teaser](image/data_sample.png)

-2. To get a teaser of OpenAI, check out the demo.ipynb notebook.
+2. To get a teaser of OpenAGI platform, check out the demo.ipynb notebook.

 3. To evaluate Zero-shot and Few-shot LLMs, use jupyter notebook in *zero_shot/* folder or *few_shot/* folder.